HoseinHashemi/GRAFit/README.md

 <!-- badges: start -->
 <!-- badges: end -->
-**GRAFit** is an modular automatic pipeline for galaxy structural decomposition originally designed for the Hubble Space Telescope (HST) imaging data, the Advanced Camera for Surveys (ACS) in particular.
-However, it can be used for any standard astronomical imaging data. <!-- At it's core GRAFit uses ProFit galaxy fitting package. -->
+**GRAFit** is an automatic modular pipeline for galaxy structural decomposition (also known as bulge-disk decomposition) originally designed for the Hubble Space Telescope (HST) imaging data, the Advanced Camera for Surveys (ACS) in particular.
+However, it can be used for any standard astronomical imaging data. **GRAFit** is able to fit galaxies with different combination of models including double Sersic profile and single Sersic profile. <!-- At it's core GRAFit uses ProFit galaxy fitting package. -->

 Installation
 ------------